Taro Kono: Political views

-Kono is commonly dubbed as a political "maverick" and known for expressing his views on politically sensitive issues.
-Unlike former prime ministers Shinzo Abe, Fumio Kishida, Shigeru Ishiba, and most of their respective cabinet ministers, Kono is not affiliated with the ultraconservative organization Nippon Kaigi.
+Kono is commonly dubbed a political "maverick" and is known for expressing his views on politically sensitive issues.
+Unlike prime ministers Shinzo Abe, Yoshihide Suga, Fumio Kishida, Shigeru Ishiba, and Sanae Takaichi, and most of their respective cabinet ministers, Kono is not affiliated with the ultraconservative organization Nippon Kaigi.
 Kono is opposed to the LDP moving further to the right or the "extreme right wing", and believes it should remain a center or center-right party.